-Maintenance of the register of nationally approved TVET college programmes
+Maintenance of the register of nationally approved TVET College programmes

-84. The register of nationally approved TVET college programmes as described in paragraph 36, must be maintained by DHET.
-DHET must ensure that this register is easily accessible to public TVET colleges, as well as to other stakeholders in the vocational education and training market.
+84. The register of nationally approved TVET College programmes as described in paragraph 36, must be maintained by the DHET.
+The DHET must ensure that this register is easily accessible to public TVET Colleges, as well as to other stakeholders in the vocational education and training market.

-The Funding Base Rate and the costing of programmes
+The Funding [Base] Rate (F[B]R) and the costing of programmes